microsoft/api-guidelines/Guidelines.md

 3. **Pagination**.
 The materialized paginated view is presented over the filtered, sorted list.
 This applies to both server-driven pagination and client-driven pagination.

 ### 9.10.
 Empty Results
-When a search is performed on a collection and the result set is empty you MUST respond with a valid response body and a 200 response code.
+When a filter is performed on a collection and the result set is empty you MUST respond with a valid response body and a 200 response code.
 In this example the filters supplied by the client resulted in a empty result set.
-The response body is return as normal and the _value_ attribute is set to a empty collection.
+The response body is returned as normal and the _value_ attribute is set to a empty collection.
-A client MAY be expecting metadata attributes like _MaxItems_ based on the format of your responses to similar calls which produced results.
+A client MAY be expecting metadata attributes like _maxItems_ based on the format of your responses to similar calls which produced results.
 You SHOULD maintain consistency in your API whenever possible.

 ```http